VanOns/get-merged-pull-requests-action/README.md

     # The regex to use if you want to filter the pull requests.
 This is checked
     # against a pull request's title.
 Example regex: `^\[Feat].*`.
     pull_request_regex: ""

+    # Limit the number of commits to retrieve.
+    commit_limit: ""
 ```

 <!-- end usage -->